skg-if/ext-tmpl/data-model/index.md

 For sizeable and reasonably small ontologies, editing the required OWL files (e.g., `.ttl`) is a viable way to proceed, while for more complex models an ontology visual editor could come handy.
 In this regards, [**Protégé**](https://protege.stanford.edu) is suggested for its live and broad community of adopters, and because it is an open source, free software.

-A few simple, yet optional, recommendations are provided for guide the development process:
+A few **simple, yet optional, recommendations** are provided for guide the development process:
-- When developing SKG-O, this extension and RA-SKG, the reuse of properties defined in external ontologies has been done as a "light import", i,.e., without redefining domain and range (co-domain).
+- When developing SKG-O, this extension and RA-SKG, the reuse of properties defined in external ontologies has been done as a "light import", i.e., without redefining domain and range (co-domain).
 The actual domain and range is defined at the annotation level and will be enforced at [SHACL](./shacl) level.
-- To improve readability, use labels in the ontology description for entities and properties "surfacing" to the actual [extended Interoperability Framework](../extended-interoperability-framework/) and as terms in the [JSON-LD context](../context/).
-Here below, a label used for this extension is reported.
+- To improve readability, use labels in the ontology description for entities and properties "surfacing" to the actual [extended Interoperability Framework](../extended-interoperability-framework/), i.e., as terms in the [JSON-LD context](../context/).
+Here below, a triple for a label used for this extension is reported.
 ```
-rdfs:label "schema:comment (SKG-IF labels: tmpl_comments)"
+<http://schema.org/comment> rdfs:label "schema:comment (SKG-IF labels: tmpl_comments)" .
 ```
 -  SKG-IF provides a [SHACL extractor](https://github.com/skg-if/shacl-extractor) that simplify and streamlines the creation of the required [SHACL file](./shacl) from the ontology description produced in this phase.
 To this end, the following template is advised in order to parse automatically the annotations.
 ```